-Make sure your adolescent dresses in light colored, lightweight, tightly-woven, loose-fitting clothing on hot days.
+Make sure your child dresses in light colored, lightweight, tightly-woven, loose-fitting clothing on hot days.

 Schedule vigorous activity and sports for cooler times of the day.
 Take rest periods in shady or cool areas.

-Makes sure your adolescent is protected from the sun and wears a hat and sunglasses, and uses an umbrella.
+Makes sure your child is protected from the sun and wears a hat and sunglasses, and uses an umbrella.
 Use a sunscreen that is at least SPF (sun protection factor) 15.

-Increase time spent outdoors gradually to get your adolescent's body used to the heat.
+Increase time spent outdoors gradually to get your child's body used to the heat.

-Teach adolescents to take frequent drink breaks and "wet down" or mist themselves with a spray bottle to avoid becoming overheated.
+Teach children to take frequent drink breaks and "wet down" or mist themselves with a spray bottle to avoid becoming overheated.

 Try to spend as much time indoors as possible on very hot and humid days.

-Teach your adolescent to warm-up and cool-down before and after exercising.
+Teach your child to warm-up and cool-down before and after exercising.

-If your adolescent has a medical condition or is taking medication, consult your adolescent's doctor for further advice for preventing heat-related illnesses.
+If your child has a medical condition or is taking medicine, consult his or her doctor for further advice for preventing heat-related illnesses.